temporalio/documentation/blog/2020-09-18-temporal-transparency-update-8.md

   * Cross data center replication
   * Batch operations (signal, terminate, cancel)
   * Dynamic config
-  * Addition, removal and creation of searchable attributes with ElasticSearch
+  * Addition, removal and creation of searchable attributes with Elasticsearch
 * Confident in our original internal timeline for stabilization

 ## V1 Stabilization